 - Avoid Square Pegs in Round Holes: Solutions original built for a specific purpose may not be suitable for others (e.g., fundamentally, a financial consolidation system has more internal controls, checks, and balances and is more aligned with accounting principles than a budgeting solution, etc.).

-- Point Solutions vs Platform Solutions: Look ahead — while financial consolidations may be the immediate issue, if there are plans to tackle account reconciliations, budgets, scenario analysis, narrative reporting, etc.), a platform solution may be more appropriate.
+- Point Solutions vs Platform Solutions: Look ahead — while financial consolidations may be the immediate issue, if there are plans to tackle account reconciliations, budgets, scenario analysis, narrative reporting, etc.) in the near future, a platform solution may be more appropriate.

 #2: Cloud picks up momentum as On-Premise shrinks